Vijnana Based & Restorative Yoga

 E-RYT 500, BCST, RCST®

 Nevāh is a Body Centred Therapist who has been actively teaching and facilitating Private Practice, Group Classes, Restorative Yoga Teacher Certification Training & Mentoring Programs for the last decade.

 Teaching the art of slowing down, naturally surrendering to the innate intelligence of the body, is Nevāh’s passion and life’s work.
-Deeply influenced by her comprehensive studies in body centred therapies including Restorative Yoga, Biodynamic Craniosacral Therapy as well as the integration of the Haikomi experiential psychotherapy principles & techniques – providing her with extensive knowledge in Self Regulation and Integration through the Nervous System.
+Deeply influenced by her comprehensive studies in body centred therapies including Restorative Yoga, Biodynamic Craniosacral Therapy as well as the integration of the Hakomi experiential psychotherapy principles & techniques – providing her with extensive knowledge in Self Regulation and Integration through the Nervous System.

 Her approach is inspired by the subtle nature of practice, offering a deep space to listen within.